Hanhui-Ma-Lab/NGS_Tools/README.md

 Provide a graphical interface, so that people who don't know the command line can also use bioinformatics tools to easily analyze gene editing effects.

 ## Notice
 1. This document is translated with New Bing AI.
-You may refer to the [original doc](https://github.com/Hanhui-Ma-Lab/NGS_Tools/blob/master/README_ZH.md) in Chinese.
+You may refer to the [Original doc in Chinese](https://github.com/Hanhui-Ma-Lab/NGS_Tools/blob/master/README_ZH.md) .
 2. This is the pubish version, for later update, you may refer to [here](https://github.com/Masterchiefm/NGS_Tools)
 3. We provide Chinese version only.
 If you don't know it, learn it.